 I take all my flower photos myself with the help of a tripod, a remote control and a Nikon D200.
 Experimenting with shadows and light and with colours and textures is something I really enjoy and I am learning more about how to use my camera with every photo I take.
 The #onebouquetperday project is more than just a series of flower photos.
 Through this

-project, I have met many inspiring people, both online and offline.
+series, I have met many inspiring people, both online and offline.
 It has helped me to get to know my new surroundings after I moved to Sweden.
 Each photo is taken the very same day I post it.
 Preproducing images days ahead would be contrary to the underlying idea of this project.
 Taking walks, even if only for ten minutes, every day, in all weathers, keeps me in tune with myself and with nature.
 My work can be quite stressful and demanding sometimes and picking flowers allows me to find my pace again, it really soothes my mind.

-The new season of the #onebouquetperday project will start on Instagram in May 2017.
+The new season of the #onebouquetperday project has started on Instagram in May 2017.
 Maybe you would like to join us in this project, too?